Tal Wilkenfeld: Professional bass playing career

+In 2022, Wilkenfeld recorded and performed "Oye Como Va" alongside Santana, Cory Henry and Becky G for "Playing for Change".

+In January and February 2023, she played five shows with Incubus while their bassist Ben Kenney recovered from brain surgery.
+She also made two appearances at Bonnaroo alongside Cory Wong from Vulfpeck and JP Saxe.
+Scary Pockets released a single featuring Wilkenfeld singing "Big Yellow Taxi" alongside Larry Goldings.
+She also performed live at the Newport Jazz festival and Monterey Jazz festival with "Scary Goldings" featuring John Scofield.

+In 2024, Wilkenfeld was interviewed by Lex Fridman on his podcast.
+Wilkenfeld sang and played the National Anthem on Kill Tony.
+At the end of the year, she produced, musical directed and performed on Jeff Ross’s comedy special on Netflix called “Torching 2024” alongside John Stamos.

+In September 2025, she made a guest appearance on the Jimmy Kimmel Show with Spinal Tap; performing live on 'Big Bottom', adding further bass alongside Derek Smalls (bass), Nigel Tufnel (bass), David St. Hubbins (bass) and Thundercat (bass).

 Solo career

 On 3 March 2016, Wilkenfeld released a single, "Corner Painter", which featured Blake Mills and Benmont Tench.
-On 15 March 2017, Judd Apatow featured "Corner Painter" on season two of his Netflix series Love.

-Wilkenfeld opened for The Who on the North American part of The Who Hits 50! tour, starting in Detroit on 27 February 2016.
-Wilkenfeld headlined on her own between The Who dates, starting in Toronto, Ontario on 29 February 2016.
+On 15 March 2017, Judd Apatow featured "Corner Painter" during a 12-episode season two of his Netflix series Love.
+She opened for the Who on the North American part of The Who Hits 50! tour, starting in Detroit on 27 February 2016.
+On her own she headlined between the Who dates, beginning in Toronto on 29 February 2016.

-On 14 December 2018, Wilkenfeld released a song entitled "Under The Sun".
+On 14 December 2018, Wilkenfeld released a song entitled "Under the Sun".
 In 2019, Billboard magazine premiered her new single "Killing Me".
 Wilkenfeld released her debut vocal album Love Remains on 15 March 2019.
-The album includes Blake Mills on guitar, Benmont Tench on keyboard, and Jackson Browne as executive producer.
-Love Remains reached No. 1 on the Billboard Heatseeker charts on the first week of its release.
+The album includes Mills on guitar, Tench on keyboard, and Jackson Browne as executive producer.
+Love Remains reached No. 1 on the Billboard Heatseeker charts during the first week of its release.